Trent's Last Case (1952 film): Production

 The film was shot at Shepperton Studios.
 The sets were designed by art director William C. Andrews.
 Location shooting took place around London, Shepperton and nearby Chertsey.

 Margaret Lockwood had just signed a contract with Herbert Wilcox who was better known for making films with his wife, Anna Neagle.
 Neagle and Lockwood were among the most popular stars in Britain in the 1940s, but Lockwood's career had been in a slump and this film was seen as a comeback.
 It was her first film in two years.
-It was to be the first of a six picture deal between Wilcox and Republic although only three films resulted.
+It was to be the first of a six-picture deal between Wilcox and Republic although only three films resulted.

 Herbert Wilcox claimed that he paid Orson Welles £12,000 for his role but because Welles was in so much debt the actor wound up with only £150.
 Wilcox and Welles worked together again on Trouble in the Glen (1954).
 Lockwood wrote in her memoirs that she adored working with Wilcox.
 She said "Orson is a genius and like most geniuses in my experience, sometimes a trifle off.
 His oddity, or so it seemed to me while making this picture, was that he wanted to play his love scenes with me entirely by himself; without me...
 I must say they were very successful."

 In one scene, Eileen Joyce is shown playing part of Mozart's C minor Concerto, K. 491 at the Royal Opera House with an orchestra under Anthony Collins.
-It was also the film debut of actor Kenneth Williams, best known for his roles in the Carry On comedy film series.
+It was the film debut of actor Kenneth Williams, best known for his roles in the Carry On comedy film series.

 Critical reception

+The Monthly Film Bulletin wrote: "This is a weird hotch-potch of a film, incorporating all kinds of quaint film traditions – opera house scenes with the screen's first lady of the pianoforte, Eileen Joyce, Orson Welles in a sinister role of minor significance, lots and lots of dialogue where there should be silence, Miss Lockwood doing nothing (but with such dignity) etc. In addition, there is the conventional 'who-dunnit' story.
+The confusion of elements, however, shatters the shape of a film that might well have proved efficient entertainment had a simpler canvas been employed."

+Variety wrote: "While the suspense is adroitly kept going and the climax has all the elements of surprise, the film suffers from an excess of wordage.
+All the characters talk too much, and do very little. ...
+Production is lavishly staged with expensive sets and attractive costumes for Margaret Lockwood.
+It is acted on a competent plane by a compact cast."

-Leonard Maltin rated the film 2.5 out of 4 stars and noted "superior cast in lukewarm tale of the investigation of businessman's death" while Jay Carr on the TCM website, wrote, "In Trent's Last Case, Welles shares the spotlight with his spectacular putty nose.
-It's a mighty ice-breaker of a nose, straight-edged as a steel blade, pulverizing all in its path, including whatever pretension to credibility this creaky British murder mystery might have retained."
+Leonard Maltin rated the film 2.5 out of 4 stars and noted "superior cast in lukewarm tale of the investigation of businessman's death."